What is the Iran nuclear deal?

 Who signed it?

 Iran signed the agreement with the five permanent members of the U.N.
-Security Council — the U.S., Russia, France, China, United Kingdom — as well as Germany and the European Union.
+Security Council — the U.S., Russia, France, China and the United Kingdom — as well as Germany and the European Union.

 Why is the deal controversial?